Stalker of tennis star Emma Raducanu gets restraining order

-LONDON – A man who was found guilty of stalking U.S. Open tennis champion Emma Raducanu was given a five-year restraining order on Wednesday.
+LONDON – A man who was found guilty of stalking U.S. Open tennis champion Emma Raducanu was given a five-year restraining order.

 Amrit Magar, a 35-year-old former delivery driver from London, also was sentenced to an 18-month community service order that includes 200 hours of unpaid work.
 He will be under curfew for eight weeks and monitored by an electronic tag.